 Data teams need to grow up

-• Thine solution shall have at least general architecture documentation.
+• Thy solution shall have at least general architecture documentation available for maintenance and operations.

-• Thine solution shall log what it did.
+• Thy solution shall log what it did.

-• Thine solution shall test it’s own behaviour for sanity.
+• Thy solution shall test it’s own behaviour for sanity and call for help if demented.

 Do these seem familiar?